How Much Does It Cost to Set Up a Trust? A Comprehensive Guide

 Irrevocable Trusts

 These are more complex and permanent and often cost $2,000 to $5,000 or more.
-They offer stronger asset protection and potential tax benefits.
+They offer better protection for your assets and may provide potential tax benefits.

 Testamentary Trusts